avaneev/a5hash/README.md

 The `a5rand()` function available in the `a5hash.h` file implements a simple, but reliable, self-starting, and fast (`0.50` cycles/byte) 64-bit pseudo-random number generator (PRNG) with `2^64` period.
-It is based on the same mathematical construct as the `a5hash` hash function, but uses additions of constants instead of XORs, for better statistics. `a5rand` passes `PractRand` tests.
+It is based on the same mathematical construct as the `a5hash` hash function. `a5rand` passes `PractRand` tests.

 ```c